coderrect-inc/sec3-solana-txs/README.md

 `BigInt` and `BigNumber` values are stored as `{$bn: string}`.

-The index of the TX in each slots are denoted as `indexInSlot`.
+The index of the transactions in each slot is denoted as `indexInSlot`.

 ## Download instructions